 I arrived to find a 60 year-old gentleman severely tachypnoeic with a respiratory rate of 42 breaths per minute, saturations of 92% on high-flow oxygen and widespread crepitations on his chest.
 There was reasonably good chest wall excursion on inspection (i.e. he was shifting air pretty well) and no wheeze heard (i.e. no significant bronchospasm or airflow limitation).
 He was haemodynamically stable.

-Recognising the clinical features of acute pulmonary oedema I prescribed IV furosemide and GTN.
+Treating as acute pulmonary oedema I prescribed IV furosemide and GTN.
 Serial arterial blood gases (on high-flow oxygen, remember) revealed a pO2 of 9 kPa and a pCO2 of 6.6 kPa with a pH of 7.2.
 There was also an underlying metabolic acidosis – bicarbonate was 18 and base excess was minus 5.

 The arterial gas remained the same on two gases performed 40 minutes apart with the patient on high-flow oxygen in the intervening period.
 Furthermore, this patient had an oxygen saturation of 95% on air prior to this episode of pulmonary oedema.